ljpatrick/marxpaint/docs/en/README.txt

                       "Text" versus "Label"

-                              The Text tool is the original text-entry tool in Tux Paint.
+                              The Text tool is the original text-entry tool in Marx Paint.
 Text entered using this tool can't be modified or moved later, since it becomes part of the drawing.
 However, because the text becomes part of the picture, it can be